 "I come to NKRC because it's the best place for my team to train, learn, and bond, and for me to learn from an amazing, friendly, fun, and knowledgeable staff.
 The running venues are gorgeous, the counselors are outstanding, and the week is fun and challenging, in a good way."

-Coach Barry has been coaching at Irvington High School in New York since 1999, and is the head coach for both the boys and girls cross country and outdoor track teams.
+Chris has been coaching at Irvington High School in New York since 1999, and is the head coach for both the boys and girls cross country and indoor & outdoor track teams.
 During the year Chris teaches history, but at NKRC he's been a Staff Coach since 2015.

 Coach Barry graduated from Hamilton College in 1985, majoring in government with a minor in sociology, before obtaining a Master of Arts in Liberal Studies from Wesleyan University.
 As a runner Chris' personal records range from 2:02 in the 800m to a 3:08 marathon.